websockets/ws/README.md

 ## WebSocket compression

-`ws` supports the [permessage-deflate extension][permessage-deflate] extension which enables the client and server to negotiate a compression algorithm and its parameters, and then selectively apply it to the data payloads of each WebSocket message.
+`ws` supports the [permessage-deflate extension][permessage-deflate] which enables the client and server to negotiate a compression algorithm and its parameters, and then selectively apply it to the data payloads of each WebSocket message.

 The extension is enabled by default but adds a significant overhead in terms of